Main illustration: Tess Smith-Roberts

 In the space of a decade, then, DVDs, CDs, MP3 downloads, and even TV listings have gone from a staple part of our lives to downright archaic relics of the past.

-Maybe the rise of streaming spells the end of the mainstream – while we were once part of a collective audience of a common popular culture, but the profusion of choice has increasingly atomized our entertainment.
+Maybe the rise of streaming spells the end of the mainstream – while we were once part of a collective audience of a common popular culture, the profusion of choice has increasingly atomized our entertainment.

 Perhaps Game of Thrones will be remembered less for its shock twists or disappointing finale than for being the last show of its kind, the final exercise in collective televisual entertainment.
 The Iron Throne, it turns out, was our shared attention, and that too is melting away under the fierce heat of our distracted world.